enderprism/godot-dash-v2/README.md

  <h1 align="center">Godot Dash V2</h1>
 </p>

 A Geometry Dash fangame made with Godot Engine.
 This is V2, a full rewrite of the project.
-Check V1 [here](https://github.com/enderprism/godot-dash).
+Check V1 [here](https://github.com/enderprism/godot-dash) (or actually, don't, it's full of bugs and is unmaintained and people keep asking why Android doesn't work 😭).

 ## OS Support